HeRCLab/nocsim/doc/TCL.md

 | 1 | link already used this tick |
 | 2 | no such link |

+### `incoming DIR` (routing behaviors only)

+`DIR` should be specified as an integer in `nocsim`'s internal format.

+Returns 1 if there is a flit incoming from the specified direction, and 0 otherwise.
+Note that routing a flit removes it from the relevant incoming link;

+### `allincoming` (routing behaviors only)

+Returns a list of all directions (in `nocsim`'s internal integer format) from which there is an incoming flit awaiting processing.
+Using `route` to route the flit elsewhere will cause it to stop appearing in this list.

 ### `inject TO` (PE behaviors only)

 Inject a new flit destined for the node ID `TO`, The originating node is always